 We mentioned the rise of women-trucker organizations and resources.
 Use them.
 They will be your allies and help you to succeed in the trucking industry.
 Some large organizations for women truckers that you should familiarize yourself with are Women in Trucking Association and its related foundation, and REAL Women in Trucking.
 Another site that is very informative and women-trucker friendly is Trucking Truth.

-Women in Trucking Association was founded in 2007 and is focused on encouraging female employment in the trucking industry, as well as minimizing the obstacles women may face as truckers.
+Women in Trucking Association was founded in 2007 and is focused on encouraging women's employment in the trucking industry, as well as minimizing the obstacles they may face as truck drivers.

-All three sites are chock-full of helpful information to steer you toward success in your industry.
+All three sites provide helpful information to steer you toward success in your industry.

 Check it out

 When you begin researching for CDL courses, find out which programs are female-friendly.
 Women in Trucking Association and REAL Women in Trucking both have plenty of information to guide you in making the right decision.
-Find out if the programs you’re looking at have any female instructors and women in leadership roles.
+Find out if the programs you’re looking at have any women instructors or in leadership roles.
 If the answer is yes to either or both of those, then you know that you’d be making a good choice in programs.

-The trucking lifestyle can be tough, without a doubt.
-But as more women head into trucking careers, the types of support for women on the roads will only continue to increase.
-Trucking is only as hard as you make it so going in with your eyes wide open, your expectations realistic, and your perspective clear, you will find that trucking is a rewarding, and an oftentimes lucrative career choice.
-Even for women.
+The trucking lifestyle can be tough, but as more women head into trucking careers, the types of support for women on the roads will only continue to increase.
+It's never been a better time to find CDL training near you and get started!